janickr/myprotosql/README.md

 ### Without `*.proto` files
 This is similar to `protoc --decode_raw`.

-Run the `myproto.sql` script on your MySQL DB.
+Run the `install_myproto.sql` script on your MySQL DB.
 This script creates the stored functions and procedures necessary to decode protobuf.

 #### Decode to textformat
 For example to decode_raw the `0x1a03089601` binary data to textformat: